dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.

 == Changelog ==

+= v4.1.3 - 30/09/20 =
+* New           - Added new deeper debugging, ePDQ support sometimes need a data dump to debug any issues.
+* New           - Plugin is now translation ready - Next update will include some translations.
+* Update        - FS SDK update.
+* Change        - Change to FS SDK structure.
+* Change        - Text in the wizard has been changed for step 4 - Recent update to Chrome forced this change, read here for more information: https://we-are-ag.helpscoutdocs.com/article/233-keep-getting-unknown-order1r

 = v4.1.2 - 02/09/20 =
 * Fix           - Added "somdn_error_logs_export_errors" to unset() list in SHA_check().